maikotrindade/maikotrindade.github.io/_posts/2026-01-18-introducing-capitol-trades-tracker.markdown

 **Advancing Transparency**: Making public data truly accessible furthers democratic ideals and informed citizenship.

-## Privacy, Security, & Ethics

-- ✅ All trading data comes from **publicly disclosed government records**
-- ✅ Secure authentication through **Google Sign-In**
-- ✅ User data is **never shared** with third parties
-- ✅ Complete **transparency** about AI models and methodology
-- ✅ Educational purpose: promoting **informed decision-making**
-- ✅ Independent third-party tool, **not affiliated** with any government body

-**Important Disclaimer**: Capitol Trades Tracker is an educational and transparency tool.
-All information is sourced from publicly available government disclosure records required by federal law.
-This is not financial advice—users should conduct their own research and consult with financial professionals before making investment decisions.

 ## The Future: Expanding AI-Powered Transparency

 This is just the beginning.
 Future enhancements include: